 - no Java VM

 Python’s list comprehension syntax is taken (with trivial keyword/symbol modifications) directly from Haskell.
 The idea was just too good to pass up.

-I look my library:
+I look at my library:

 - Bioinformatics Programming Using Python, inside you can read: “Python is an interesting and powerful language with respect to computing paradigms.
 Its skeleton is procedural, and it has been significantly influenced by functional”

-- Parallel and Concurrent Programming in Haskell, the author is co-developer of the Glasgow Haskell Compiler (GHC) and works at Facebook
+- Parallel and Concurrent Programming in Haskell, the author is a co-developer of the Glasgow Haskell Compiler (GHC) and works at Facebook

 - Real-World Functional Programming with Examples in F# and C#

 I found the common point, Functional Programming, so I read again a little the book about C# and F#… Ok, I can use it but I remember Python’s list comprehension syntax … Haskell.
 I take Real World Haskell and Learn You a Haskell for Great Good!.

 I was a little bored and told me, go to experiment with an existing code…